haiszhu/axibie/README.md

 7. James Garritano, Yuval Kluger, Vladimir Rokhlin, Kirill Serkh.
 2022.
 "On the efficient evaluation of the azimuthal Fourier components of the Green's function for Helmholtz's equation in cylindrical coordinates." *Journal of Computational Physics* 471: 111585.

+## Difficulty

+The work climbs a ladder where each rung is somewhat more complicated than the one above
+it:

+- **Laplace, 0th mode** — the easiest case (scalar kernel, single azimuthal mode).
+- **Laplace, all modes** — somewhat more complicated than the 0th mode.
+- **Stokes, all modes** — somewhat more complicated than Laplace modal (vector kernel).
+- **Stokes modal kernel split** — somewhat more complicated than Stokes modal.
+- **Multi-particle** — somewhat more complicated than a single particle.
+- **Sparse close correction + FMM iterative solver** — somewhat more complicated than the dense multi-particle operator.
+- **HPC implementation** — somewhat more complicated than the naive iterative solver, and the rung I had to stop on before it is done...

 ## To do list

-* (debug DLPn done, need more testing) Implement high order Fourier modes to enable nonsymmetric potential and flow simulation
+* (done) Implement high order Fourier modes to enable nonsymmetric potential and flow simulation
-* (prototype done, need cleanup and memory footprint reduction) Implement multiple partciles + possible interaction with confined geometry
+* (multiple particles done, confined geometry not) Implement multiple partciles + possible interaction with confined geometry
-* (what is SLPnn, DLPnn?
-Azz in Dspecialquad for 2D?)
+* (done, but what is SLPnn, DLPnn?)
 Laplace case is a by-product, why not
-* (prototype done) Accelerate via FMM3D/PVFMM/DMK
+* (done, via FMM3D) Accelerate via FMM3D/PVFMM/DMK
-* (need to learn) 3d flow visualization
+* (prototype done, need to learn more) 3d flow visualization
-* (do we need variation in centerline/not axisymmetric any more) CSBQ
+* (maybe for later, variation in centerline/not axisymmetric any more) CSBQ